 Interstyle Glass Wall Tiles Installation Guidelines

 General – Interstyle manufactures glass tile by fusing clear glass with ceramic glazes at a high temperature.
 Interstyle’s glass tiles may be installed on interior or exterior wall areas, in wet or dry locations (including in hot or cold environments).
-Interstyle’s glass tiles are manufactured in 4 and 6 mm thicknesses for wall use and 10 mm for floor and wall use.
+Interstyle’s glass tiles are manufactured in 4 mm thicknesses for wall use and 10 mm for floor and wall use.
 Glass tiles differ from ceramic products; attention must be given to these special glass tile installation instructions to ensure a good installation.

 Do not use standard ceramic tile installation methods as these may result in a finished installation with appearance and/or durability problems.
 Do not expose glass tiles to high abrasion, strong impact, mechanical stress or thermal shock.
 Do not install over flexible surfaces, uncured substrates and do not omit the crack isolation membrane.